Jumio/mobile-sdk-ios/docs/known_issues.md

     - [Language Changes at Runtime](#language-changes-at-runtime)
 - [User Was Not Asked for Face Capturing](#user-was-not-asked-for-face-capturing)
 - [Country Missing from the Country List](#country-missing-from-the-country-list)

+## 4.9.0
+There might be crashes on app startup when using our `4.9.0` frameworks on iOS 12.
+Please use version `4.9.1` instead.

 ## Xcode15
 There might be crashes when using our frameworks with Xcode15 when using Cocoapods.